ungdev/etuutt-front/docs/install.md

 ### Prettier - Code formatter

     Prettier formate the code at each save (CTRL + S)  to make it more readable.
-To make it work a each save you need to go on File->Preferences->Settings then type "Format On Save" and approuve it.
+To make it work at each save you need to go on File->Preferences->Settings then type "Format On Save" and approve it.

 ### Turbo Console Log